 Prepared by: RONA Kinetics and Associates Ltd.,

-Prepared for: Road Safety and Motor Vehicle Regulation (ASFBE), Transport Canada
+Prepared for: Motor Vehicle Safety (ASFBE), Transport Canada

 This report describes the results of a review of bus occupant protection research and regulatory practices in Canada, the United States, Australia and Europe.
 The focus of the study is on occupant safety in intercity buses and issues for future consideration.